Policy Number TI-A-137 Effective Date 24 March 2016 Review Date 31 December 2016

 - Ministerial workflow: Any draft media material prepared for a minister's office is to be provided via the relevant media team.

-- Media interviews: Only spokespeople approved by the Executive Director Communications & Engagement are permitted to speak to or be interviewed by media outlets.
+- Media interviews: Only spokespeople approved by the Executive Director Communication & Engagement are permitted to speak to or be interviewed by media outlets.

 - Operational matters: Where professional officers are requested to provide comment directly on operational matters, they are permitted to respond to requests within their acknowledged area of professional expertise, only after consultation with the relevant media team.